 Essential Dating Advice for Teenage Girls

-- Set boundaries so you don’t do something you’re not ready to do.
+- Set boundaries, so you don’t do something you’re not ready to do.

 - Never give up your independence.
-Make sure you’re as good being on your own as you are being together.
+Make sure you’re as good being on your own as you are together.

-- Don’t compromisewho you are or what you want, no matter what.
+- Don’t compromise who you are or what you want, no matter what.

 - Never compare anyone to your ex, it’s just bad form.
 Plus, no two people are the same, so comparing is a waste of time.

 - Don’t settle for less than you deserve.
-Relationships work in two directions, so if you’re not getting back some version of what you’re putting in, then it’s time to move on.
+Relationships work in two directions, so if you’re not getting back some version of what you’re putting in, it’s time to move on.

 - Never assume you know what your partner is thinking.
-Ask for yourself so there’s no confusion.
+Ask for yourself, so there’s no confusion.

 - Don’t play head games.
-Say what you mean and mean what you say so that everyone’s always on the same page.
+Say what you mean and what you say so that everyone’s always on the same page.

 - Remember to talk to each other.
-Because relationships are always a work in progress, so you need to keep the lines of communication open.
+Because relationships are always a work in progress, you need to keep the lines of communication open.

 - If you’re breaking up with someone, be kind.
 There’s no easy way to tell someone they’re not The One, so just do it thoughtfully.

-Now obviously this isn’t a complete list and I could go on for days, but these tips proved to be the most important bits of dating advice I shared with my own teen daughters over the years.
+- Moms are always there in the wings to help when you need us.
+This isn’t a complete list, and I could go on for days, but these tips proved to be the most important bits of dating advice I shared with my teen daughters over the years.
 So use this as a jumping-off point and just start the conversation.

-Add your own advice and the opinions of the people you trust and then just keep talking.
+Add your advice and the opinions of the people you trust, and then just keep talking.
 Because the sooner you start the dialogue, the better equipped your girls will be to handle themselves when they’re out on their own.
 And even though we have to back out of the picture eventually and let them make their own decisions, we can still ensure that all of our advice is safely tucked inside their metaphorical wristlet every time they head out the door.

 You May Also Want to Read: